quylab/quylab/README.md

 For specific examples:

-React with TypeScript; please look at the "Four In A Row" project.
+React with TypeScript; please look at the "Four In A Row" project '/src/app/projects/fourinarow'.

 Vanilla JavaScript with CSS; please look at the "Chess" project.